null

 Beam

-A dive light, whether it is used during the daytime or night, should have a nice spot type beam.
+A dive light, whether it is used during the daytime or night, should have a nice spot/narrow type beam.
 It needs to penetrate the water and murkiness so you can see further and into the cracks and crevices.
-A video light needs to have a nice bright, wide beam so that the light is evenly distributed in the video.
+A video light needs to have a nice bright, wide/flood beam so that the light is evenly distributed in the video.
 A spot beam will show up as a bright spot dancing around in your video.
 A focus (or red) beam light is great for focusing a camera underwater without spooking the fish and marine life.

 Bulb